ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 The two main results will be a formal process for selecting the optimal orchestration platform and a comprehensive comparison of the studied orchestration tools for the specific microservices application.
 The optimal orchestration tool will be selected based on measured data and analysis of the collected information.

 ## Application Overview
-For testing purposes, this application will be deployed using the orchestration tools being compared.
-Online Boutique is a cloud-first microservices demo application.
-The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+For testing purposes, the Online Boutique application will be deployed using the orchestration tools being compared.
+Online Boutique is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 URL of GitHub repo to microservices-demo application: [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)